TI-BASIC: TI-83/84 (Z80)

 Z80 programmers often start lines with " (double quotation mark) to denote a comment.
 Lines starting with " are actually executed changing the Ans variable, but this does not affect anything other than performance unless Ans is read immediately afterwards.

 TI-89 (68k)

-The 68k calculators allow programs to include single-line comments, using © as a comment symbol.
+The 68k calculators allow programs to include single-line comments, indicated by a copyright symbol (©).
 If a comment appears as the first line after the "Prgm" statement, it is displayed in the status bar when the program is selected in the catalog; such comments are often used to document the names or types of parameters.
-The 68k interpreter has a built in feature to store the number of space characters at the beginning of a line, this allows indentation.
+The BASIC interpreter can store the number of space characters at the beginning of a line, allowing indentation.

 Functions

 TI-83/84 (Z80)

-The Z80 version of TI-BASIC makes explicit "functions" like those in 68k impossible.
-However, all variables are global so functions can be emulated by setting variables, similar to arguments, before calling another program.
+The Z80 version of TI-BASIC does not support functions; however, all variables are global so functions can be emulated by setting variables, similar to arguments, before calling another program.
 Return values do not exist; the Return statement stops the current program and continues where the program was called.